SAP/luigi/docs/luigi-client-api.md

   console.log('My custom message from microfrontend', event.detail.data);
 }

-// *Note:* eventListeners.name must match CustomEvent name above
+// Note: eventListeners.name must match CustomEvent name above
-// eventListeners.source = input1 = id of sibling.js, which is where the message being sent from
+// eventListeners.source = input1 = id of secondChild.js, which is where the message being sent from
 compoundConfig = {
  ...
  children: [